-Alternative 1: No Action - Do not modify accountability measures for the gillnet component of the commercial king mackerel fishery.
+Alternative 1: No Action - Do not modify accountability measures (AMs) for the gillnet component of the commercial king mackerel fishery.
+Currently, the gillnet component of the Florida West Coast Subzone commercial king mackerel fishery is closed when the quota is met or projected to be met.

-Alternative 2: Establish an annual catch target (ACT) for the Gulf of Mexico gillnet component of the commercial king mackerel fishery that is below the annual catch limit (ACL).
+Alternative 2: Establish an annual catch target (ACT) for the gillnet component of the commercial king mackerel fishery that is below the ACL and will be the quota.
 The gillnet component of the commercial king mackerel fishery will be closed when the ACT is met or projected to be met.

-Option a: ACT is equal to 95% of the ACL (Gulf CMP AP Preferred)

-Option b: ACT is equal to 90% of the ACL Option c: ACT is equal to 80% of the ACL
+Option a: ACT is equal to 95% of the ACL Option b: ACT is equal to 90% of the ACL Option c: ACT is equal to 80% of the ACL